morningspace/lab-k8s-playground/docs/APIC-Quick-Guide.md

 $ vi $LAB_HOME/install/targets/apic/settings.sh # Change hostnames, etc.
 ```

-You can set `apic_skip_load_images` to `1` in `settings.sh` after the first launch to skip the step of loading apic images into local private registry because you don't have to repeat that if the registry has already been provisioned.
+You can set `apic_skip_load_images` to `1` in `settings.sh` after the first launch, to skip the step of loading apic images into local private registry because you don't have to repeat that if the registry has already been provisioned.
 Skipping this can make the launch faster.

-For more customization on apic configuration, please check [Appendix: Customize apic configuration](#appendix-customize-apic-configuration)
+If you are interested in apic settings customization, please check [Appendix: Customize apic settings](#appendix-customize-apic-settings)

 ## Step 4.
 Launch kubernetes, helm, and apic